-In this two-part series I’m going to show you how to use OpenTelemetry to generate custom metrics and how to visualize those metrics using Prometheus and Grafana.
-In part 2 I’ll be showing you how to add OpenTelemetry Metrics on a real life .NET 7 app and how to visualize those metrics using Prometheus and Grafana.
+In this two-part series, I’m going to show you how to use OpenTelemetry to generate custom metrics and how to visualize those metrics using Prometheus and Grafana.
+In part 2, I’ll demonstrate how to add OpenTelemetry Metrics to a real life .NET 8 app and how to visualize those metrics using Prometheus and Grafana.

-In this two-part series I’m going to show you how to use OpenTelemetry to generate custom metrics and how to visualize those metrics using Prometheus and Grafana.
-In part 1 I’ll be talking about some key concepts that you should know when using OpenTelemetry Metrics with dotnet.
+In this two-part series, I’m going to show you how to use OpenTelemetry to generate custom metrics and how to visualize those metrics using Prometheus and Grafana.
+In part 1, I’ll be discussing some key concepts that you should know when using OpenTelemetry Metrics with dotnet.

 Like any other language, Dockerfiles can and should be linted for updated best practices and code quality checks.
 In this post I will show you how to incorporate a couple of Dockerfile linters into our Secure DevOps workflow to ensure our Dockerfiles are always readable, understandable and maintainable.